evlar/batch_delegator/README.md

 # Batch Delegator for Bittensor Network

 ## Introduction
-This repository contains a Python script, `batch_delegator.py`, designed to automate batch delegation tasks within the Bittensor network.
+This repository contains a Python script, `batch_delegator.py`, designed to make batch delegations.
 It utilizes a list of taostats certified validator hotkeys provided in `validator_hotkeys.csv` to efficiently manage delegations.

 ## Requirements
 - Python 3.x